Starting From $93.00

 A. Yes.
 It will not “eat” or dissolve styrofoam.
 If you have a large cavity to fill, you can put some chunks of styrofoam in the cavity to save foam.

-Q. Do I need to paint or fiberglass over the floatation foam?
+Q. Do I need to paint or fiberglass over the cured foam?

-A. You probably should.
-Polyurethane will absorb a small amount of water, because some of the the cells are open (95%+ are closed, though).
+A. Yes.
+Polyurethane can absorb a small amount of water, if the material gets punctured or the cells are damaged.
 Painting or glassing will seal the foam and prevent any water absorption.
-However, it really shouldn’t be necessary unless the foam is constantly immersed in water, such as in a boat with bilges that are always wet.
 The foam is not UV resistant, so it must be painted if exposed to sunlight.

 Q. Is the polyurethane foam resistant to fuel, oil, and solvents?

-A. Mostly yes.
-It is resistant to splashes of gasoline and diesel fuel, although it will absorb a small amount because no pourable foam can be guaranteed to be 100% closed cell.
-A strong solvent such as acetone or toluene would eventually break the foam down, but it would take a long time.
+A. It is resistant to splashes of gasoline, diesel fuel, oils, and other similar chemicals.
+A strong solvent such as acetone or toluene will eventually break the foam down.

 Q. What is the maximum exothermic temperature that cured polyurethane foam can reach?